 Arkansas uses an electronic verification system through which insurance companies report policy information to the state.
 Law enforcement can access this information during a routine traffic stop, but drivers must still carry and produce proof of insurance.
 Cancellations and lapses in coverage are reported to the state, and drivers will be required to provide proof of a new insurance policy.

 Shopping for Car Insurance in Arkansas

-Arkansas drivers pay insurance rates that fall below the national average, according to an Insure.com study comparing rates across the country.
-Arkansas rates ranked at number 27 with an average yearly premium of $1239, a little less than a hundred dollars under the national average, in the study.
+Arkansas drivers pay insurance rates that are above the national average, according to a 2017 Insure.com study comparing rates across the country.
+Arkansas rates ranked at number 14 with an average yearly premium of $1409, compared with the national average of $1318.

 The Arkansas Insurance Department offers drivers assistance with choosing car insurance, with information regarding complaint records for insurance companies as well as tips on purchasing the right insurance.
 There is also an insurance rate comparison tool to assist with finding the best price for your auto policy.

 Drivers with problems on their driving record such as major violations or multiple tickets and accidents may be considered to be high-risk drivers.
 These drivers face the highest insurance rates as a result, and may even be turned down for coverage if they do not meet the insurance company’s standards.